 When she arrived at Froedtert Hospital, Niki was taken immediately to an operating room.
 Her heart was pumping at only a fraction of its normal ability.
 Lucian “Buck” Durham III, MD, PhD, cardiothoracic surgeon and MCW faculty member, began surgery to place Niki on extracorporeal membrane oxygenation (ECMO) support, a system that temporarily pumps and oxygenates blood when the heart and lungs can’t do that work.

 At first, ECMO appeared to pump sufficient blood and oxygen for both Niki and her baby, which was good news.
-Given that Niki was only 29 weeks along and still had about three months remaining in her pregnancy, Dr. Fitzgerald hoped to keep the baby in utero a while longer.
+Given that Niki was only 29 weeks along and still had about three months remaining in her pregnancy, her team hoped to keep the baby in utero a while longer.
 But within about five minutes, the baby’s heart rate declined dramatically.

 Niki’s daughter was delivered safely by cesarean section minutes later, weighing just 2 pounds, 9 ounces.
 She was quickly transferred to the neonatal intensive care unit (NICU) at Children’s Wisconsin.